 · Don't try to intercept or otherwise monitor any network communications not explicitly intended for you.
 These include logins, e-mail, user-to-user dialog, and any other network traffic not explicitly intended for you.

 · Don't make personal information about individuals publicly available without their permission.
 Understand the privacy laws regulating higher education (e.g., FERPA, conducting research involving human subjects, etc.) and respect them.

 · Don't create or use any shared programs that secretly collect information about their users.
-Software on the CUA Campus Network is subject to the same guidelines for protecting privacy as any other information-gathering project at the CUA.
+Software on the University Campus Network is subject to the same guidelines for protecting privacy as any other information-gathering project at the University.

 · Don't remotely log into (or otherwise use) any workstation or computer not designated explicitly for public logins over the network -- even if the configuration of the computer permits remote access -- unless you have explicit permission from the owner and the current user of that computer to log into that machine.

 Users should understand that uses of computing and communications resources are not completely private.
 The normal operation and maintenance of the University’s technology resources require backup and caching of data and communications, logging of activity, monitoring of general use patterns, and other such activities that are necessary to provide quality service.
 The University treats stored information as confidential, examining the contents only on those occasions where it is required by law, or is necessary to protect the health, safety and welfare of the University community or society at large, as determined by senior University officials.